ShadowSpeedrun/ShadowSX/FilesForReleases/README.txt

 1. Create a new folder for holding the downloaded files.
 The name doesn’t have to be exact, but I would recommended "Shadow-SX" for the name.

 2. Drag the files inside of "Shadow-SX-Files" onto your "Shadow-SX" Folder.
-For those planing to play with Dolphin, this will copy over the dolphin settings and game changes.
+For those planning to play with Dolphin, this will copy over the dolphin settings and game changes.
 More details on that further down.

     Your folder should now look like this: